DoDAO-io/dodao-defi-course/generated/questions/smart_contracts.md

 ##### What users can do if there is an overload in the mempool?

 - [ ]  Cancel the transaction
-- [x]  Switch to lightning network
+- [x]  Switch to paid speed network
 - [x]  Pay more transaction fees
 - [x]  Wait for confirmation

 Hint: NoHint

-Explanation: When there is too much traffic in the mempool, users might switch to a lightning network which would lead to more transaction fees.
+Explanation: When there is too much traffic in the mempool, users might switch to a paid speed network which would lead to more transaction fees.
 Otherwise users can just wait to get a confirmation.

 Sub Topics: miner-extractable-value